 Assessment in the elementary Spanish classroom is more than checking boxes or assigning grades.
-It’s about noticing how young learners grow, documenting their progress, and using that information to teach with more intentionality and joy.
-When we focus on what students can do with the language, rather than what they can’t yet do, assessment becomes a meaningful part of the learning process.
+It’s about noticing how young learners grow, documenting their progress, and using that information to teach with more intentionality.
+When we focus on what students can do with the language, rather than what they can’t yet do, assessment becomes a meaningful part of their language acquistion process.

 Assessment vs. Grading in Elementary Spanish